 The ACLU of Texas’ lawsuit asks the court to protect individuals from being jailed for non-jailable offenses solely because they could not afford a payment.
 The lawsuit seeks to prohibit the police from jailing people who haven’t received a hearing or access to a lawyer.
 The lawsuit also highlights the starvation diet that Santa Fe feeds its prisoners and seeks a court order requiring the city to give its prisoners food meeting minimal nutritional requirements.

-The magistrate judge has issued a report resolving legal questions in our clients’ favor.
-The judge wrote that it is unconstitutional to arrest people for failing to make payments without first giving them a hearing, and that it is unconstitutionally cruel to starve prisoners.
-The judge has recommended allowing our clients to move forward with their case to collect evidence of Santa Fe and Hitchcock’s debtors’ prison policies.
+The court has resolved legal questions in our clients’ favor.
+The court held that it is unconstitutional to arrest people for failing to make payments without first giving them a hearing, and that it is unconstitutionally cruel to starve prisoners.
+Our clients in both cases moved forward to collect evidence of Santa Fe and Hitchcock’s debtors’ prison policies.

 Update (9/9/2019): The court granted partial summary judgment against the City of Santa Fe.
 The court held that it is a violation of the Sixth Amendment right to counsel to jail people for unpaid fines if they were not represented by a lawyer at trial.
 Shortly after this ruling was issued, the City of Santa Fe settled with Mr. Fuller.

 Mr. West has sought permission to file a similar summary judgment motion against the City of Hitchcock.

 Motion to dismiss denied in West v.
 City of Hitchcock

 Partial summary judgement granted; case settled in Fuller v.
 City of Santa Fe